pingcap/tidb/docs/design/2022-07-03-block-storage-snapshot-based-backup-restore.md

 Backup worker has implements the following functions:

-1. Obtain the configuration information of the online backup cluster, such as resolved_ts, max allocate ID.
+1. Obtain the configuration information of the online backup cluster, such as resolved_ts.

 2. Configure cluster PD scheduling, stop replica scheduling, turn off GC during backup, and then turn on GC after backup.